Signs you should watch out for to avoid getting stuck with a lowball settlement offer

 #6.
 You are facing intense pressure

-When trying to reduce an insurance settlement offer, claims adjusters are normally anxious to get things over with and close your case.
-As such, you may face intense pressure from the insurance company.
+When trying to reduce a workers’ compensation insurance settlement offer, claims adjusters are normally anxious to get things over with and close your case.
+The longer your case drags on, the more costs the insurance company incurs in managing your claim.
+As such, you may face intense pressure from the insurance company to settle right now.
 Sometimes, it can even take the form of threats or scare tactics.

 For example, an adjuster may say that this is the only offer you will receive, so you should “take it or leave it.”
 Others might tell you that a court would probably not give that much, so they are actually doing you a favor.